 3. Make an Inventory

-It’s highly recommended to keep an inventory of your belongings that you choose to pack in the shipping container.
+It’s highly recommended to keep an inventory of the belongings that you choose to pack in the shipping container.
 In addition to insurance purposes, a moving inventory or checklist helps immensely to keep your move organized and makes sure you have everything you need.
-The last thing you want is forgetting about a specific item!
+The last thing you want is to forget about a specific item!

 4. Pack Smart

 Packing can always be a challenge to tackle.
 Be sure to label your boxes accordingly to what specific room those contents are for.
-If it helps visually, color coordinate your boxes for easy organizing when unloading.
-Another great tip to have is to keep essential boxes packed last for quick access to them when you need them.
+If it helps visually, color-coordinate your boxes for easy organizing when unloading.
+Another great tip is to keep essential boxes packed last for quick access to them when you need them.

 5. Loading and Unloading

 Figure out how you’ll be loading and unloading.
 Will you be hiring additional movers for the heavy lifting?
 Do you have family or friends available to help out?
 You also need to think about where and when you’re unloading.
-It’s common in big cities where there are a certain loading and unloading time you can have your container parked there.
+It’s common in big cities where there are certain loading and unloading time.
+You can have your container parked there.
 Be sure to plan accordingly!